Winter Park Express

 The Winter Park Express is a seasonal passenger train service operated by Amtrak between Denver Union Station, Winter Park Resort, and Fraser, Colorado.
+As of 2026, the train runs five days a week (Thursday to Monday) from January to March.

-The scenic 56 mi route uses the same line as the California Zephyr, climbing 4000 ft into the Front Range and passing through 30 tunnels—including the historic 6.2 mi Moffat Tunnel under the Continental Divide—before dropping passengers within 100 yd of Winter Park's ski lifts.
-As of 2025, the Winter Park Express runs Thursday to Monday, January to March.
+The scenic 62 mi route, the shortest in the Amtrak system, uses the same line as the long-distance California Zephyr.
+From Denver, the Winter Park Express climbs 4000 ft into the Front Range and passes through 30 tunnels—including the historic 6.2 mi Moffat Tunnel under the Continental Divide—before dropping passengers within 100 yd of Winter Park's ski lifts.
+The train then continues 6 mi to the town of Fraser.

-The route, formerly known as the Ski Train was started by the Denver and Rio Grande Western Railroad (better known simply as the Rio Grande) when the ski area opened in 1940.
+The rail service, formerly known as the Ski Train was started by the Denver and Rio Grande Western Railroad (better known simply as the Rio Grande) when the ski area opened in 1940.
 Ansco Investment Company ran the Ski Train from 1988 to March 2009, when service was canceled due to mounting costs.
 Amtrak revived the route in January 2017, after several sold-out special event trains in 2015 showed popular demand.
 In 2025, more than 41,000 riders made use of the system during the 3-month seasonal service.